 Subscription site.
 Includes: case comments, legislative analysis, and specialist articles on issues relating to public law and practice; key legislation, Best Value Performance Indicators and decisions of the Local Government Ombudsman; and links to over 70 relevant web sites, including local government and central government bodies and other external associations.
 Updated daily.

 The Local Government Association represents all local authorities in England and Wales as well as police, fire, national park and passenger transport authorities.
 The web site includes recent press releases as well as briefings and responses to Bills relevant to local government.
 Within the “Parliament” section there are legislation guides which summarise the impact of legislation on local government and the work of the LGA in influencing the legislation as it proceeds through Parliament.
 LGA publications can also be downloaded from the site.
+There is also a blog.

 The Local Government Boundary commission is responsible for conducting reviews of local authority electoral arrangements.
 It can also conduct reviews of the structure of local government, and the external boundaries of local authorities.
 The Records and Resources section contains a database of local government orders from 1973.

 The LGIU is an independent research and information organisation supported by over 150 councils and the local government trade unions.
 It aims to be an advocate for strong democratic local government.
 The site gives details of publications, services and membership.
 All LGIU publications can be downloaded.
+There is also a blog.

 This section of the GOV.UK web site contains guidance for councils on making, amending and revoking byelaws.